-George Lucas was originally set to direct "Apocalypse Now" from a screenplay by John Milius.
+George Lucas was originally set to direct Apocalypse Now (1979) from a screenplay by John Milius.
 Lucas' initial plan was to shoot the movie as a faux documentary on location in South Vietnam while the war was still in progress.
 Francis Ford Coppola, who was to be the executive producer, tried to get the film made as part of a production deal with Warner Bros.
 The deal fell through, and Coppola went on to direct The Godfather (1972).
 By the time both men were powerful enough to get the film made, Saigon had fallen and Lucas was busy making Star Wars: Episode IV - A New Hope (1977).
 Milius had no interest in directing the film.
 Lucas gave Coppola his blessing to direct the film himself.

 When Francis Ford Coppola asked Al Pacino to play Willard, Pacino turned him down saying, "I know what this is going to be like.
 You're going to be up there in a helicopter telling me what to do, and I'm gonna be down there in a swamp for five months."
-The shoot actually lasted 16 months.
+The shoot actually lasted sixteen months.

 The famous helicopter battle where the helicopters swooped in on the village while playing "The Ride of the Valkyries" was meant to be an ironic comment on the Vietnam War.
 In the original Wagner magna opera "Der Ring des Nibelungen," the Valkyries arrive at a point of apparent victory, but which later results in defeat.
 Thus, the apparent victory in the helicopter battle would be followed by the eventual defeat in the war.